-In this model, the manufacturers set their prices first, and retailers follow, setting the retail prices given the wholesale prices.
-For private labels, prices are chosen by the retailer himself who acts as though conducting both manufacturing and retailing.
-Competition is considered à la Nash-Bertrand.
+In this model, the manufacturers set their prices first, and retailers follow, setting the retail prices given the wholesale prices (we will use the term "Stackelberg" for this assumption).
+For private labels, prices are chosen by the retailer himself who acts as though owning both manufacturing and retailing.
+Competition is considered à la Nash-Bertrand at the horizontal level.
 This vertical model is solved by backward induction considering the retailer's problem first.
 The profit Π^r of retailer r in a given period (the time subscript t is dropped for ease of presentation) is given by where p_j is the retail price of product j sold by retailer r, w_j is the wholesale price paid by retailer r for product j, c_j is the retailer's (constant) marginal cost of distribution for product j, $s_j(p)$ is the market share of product j, p is the vector of all product's retail prices and M is the size of the market (including the outside good).
-Assuming that a pure-strategy Bertrand-Nash equilibrium in prices exists and that equilibrium prices are strictly positive, the price of any brand j sold by retailer r must satisfy the first-order condition
+Assuming that a pure-strategy Bertrand-Nash equilibrium in prices exists and that equilibrium prices are strictly positive, the price of any product j sold by retailer r must satisfy the first-order conditions